 All Saints, Waterden

-All Saints’ Waterden is an Anglican place of worship within the Diocese of Norwich and is a chapel of ease in the Parish of South Creake.
-A chapel of ease is an historical term applied to a church building, other than the parish church, built within the bounds of a parish for the attendance of those who cannot reach the parish church conveniently.
+All Saints is an Anglican place of worship within the Diocese of Norwich and is a chapel of ease in the Parish of South Creake.
+(A chapel of ease is an historical term applied to a church building, other than the parish church, built within the bounds of a parish for the attendance of those who cannot reach the parish church conveniently.)

-The church is always open.
-Eight services are held there each year.
-In 2017 there will be Evensong at 6 pm on Sundays 23 April, 28 May, 25 June, 23 July, 27 August, and 24 September; Patronal Festival Holy Communion (CW) 12 noon 1 November; Service of Lessons and Carols 4 pm Christmas Eve (very popular – arrive early to get into the church).
+Standard opening times: The church is always open.
+Eight services are held each year.
+In 2018 Evening Prayer will be said at 6 pm on Sundays 15 April, 20 May, 17 June, 15 July, 19 August, and 16 September; Patronal Festival Holy Communion (CW) 12 noon 1 November; Service of Lessons and Carols 4 pm Christmas Eve (very popular – arrive early to get into the church).
 For a large pilgrim group, it might be possible with ample notice to arrange a Christian service.

 Facebook page https://www.facebook.com/All-Saints-Waterden-214265188944484/